StuartRiffle/ragtag-tiger/README.md

 This is **still** slow, because the index takes a long time to load.
 It's just not as slow as re-indexing everything.
 To minimize overhead, try to either submit all your queries in one run, or just leave the program idle in "chat mode" when not in use.
 Use `--verbose` to see actual timings.

-## Inference
+# Inference

 By default, **RAG/TAG Tiger** uses HuggingFace libraries to perform all inference on your machine.
 It **should** run on GPU if your Python environment is configured for CUDA (which can be non-trivial).
 You can use `--llm-model` to select specific LLM models from [HuggingFace](https://huggingface.co/models).
 They will be downloaded and cached.
 For example:
 ```
 --llm-model TheBloke/CodeLlama-34B-Instruct-AWQ
 ```

 Another local option is [text-generation-webui](https://github.com/oobabooga/text-generation-webui).
-If you enable "API" and "listen" in the extensions page, it will run an OpenAI-compatible server on `http://localhost:5000/v1`.
+If you enable "API" and "listen" in the extensions page, it will run an OpenAI-compatible server on port `5000`.
 Connect to it like this:
 ```
 --llm-provider openai --llm-server http://localhost:5000/v1
 ```